ali-rajan/CSCB58-assembly-game/plan.md

 - [ ] Platform pushing player
   - When a platform collides the player on the right, vacated player pixels are not filled properly
 - [ ] Air jump
   - When falling off a platform without jumping, player can jump while in the air
+- [ ] Health icons when all lives lost
+  - Last health icon should be erased once HP runs out